OM2P: Offline Multi-Agent Mean-Flow Policy: The OM²P Algorithm

-Instead of using a fixed timestep schedule \cite{lipman2024flow,geng2025mean}, we introduce a generalized timestep distribution:
+Instead of \cite{lipman2024flow,geng2025mean}, we introduce a generalized timestep distribution:

-where $\xi$ is a fixed coefficient vector controlling the shape of the timestep distribution, $Z(\xi)$ is the normalizing constant, and $h(t) = [\log t, \log(1 - t), t, 1]^\top$ is a polynomial feature basis.
+where $\xi$ is a fixed coefficient vector that parameterizes and thereby determines the functional form of the timestep distribution, $Z(\xi)$ is the normalizing constant, and $h(t) = [\log t, \log(1 - t), t, 1]^\top$ is a polynomial feature basis.
 Moreover, we set \( r = 1 - t \) to ensure that the distribution of \( t \) also governs that of \( r \), enabling coupled control over the interpolation and learning emphasis.

-This formulation generalizes common hand-crafted schedules (e.g., Beta, exponential) and allows task-adaptive optimization for one-step generation.
+This formulation generalizes hand-crafted schedules (e.g., Beta, exponential) via a reparameterized timestep distribution $p(t;\xi)$ compared with a default uniform distribution in \cite{lipman2024flow,geng2025mean}, enabling task-adaptive one-step generation by controlling $\xi$ values, with $h(t)$ including polynomial and logarithmic terms for flexible shaping without explicitly computing the normalizing constant $Z(\xi)$.
 Focusing more on informative timesteps (e.g., near $t{=}1$) improves gradient quality and accelerates policy learning.
 As shown in Figure~\ref{fig:generalized_bc} (left), using a generalized distribution ($\xi=[5,5,0,0]$) improves stability over the uniform case ($\xi=[0,0,0,0]$) under pure behavior cloning, demonstrating that more flexible timestep distributions better emphasize informative regions and enhance learning.

 \paragraph{Derivative-Free Velocity Estimation.}